PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Configurator/Multiplayer/Matches.md

   * *Type* \- The type of range calculation to use when looking for a match.
 These can be *Absolute*, *Relative*, and *Percent*
   * *Min/Max* \- The minimum and maximum values used for the type of range calculation used in the Threshold.

-**Users with pre-existing Match configuration created before November 2015 will see the following attribute on the pre-existing configuration ONLY, and will not see *Number of Players*.
-Any newly-created configuration will be visible as above.***
+<q>**Note:** Users with pre-existing Match configuration created before November 2015 will see the following attribute on the pre-existing configuration ONLY, and will not see *Number of Players*.
+Any newly-created configuration will be visible as above.</q>

   * *Max Distance (metres)* \- The maximum distance to look for players based on that type of Threshold.